Expatriation

 The Real Reasons Why Americans Expatriate

-(Not too long ago, a bank cancelled a client’s mortgage after it found out she had committed the heinous crime of carrying an American passport.)
+Here’s one example: Not too long ago, a bank cancelled one of our client’s mortgages after it found out she had an American passport.

-Insurance is another practical issue: It’s become nearly impossible for a U.S. citizen living overseas to obtain an ordinary life insurance policy.
-The insurers don’t want us.
+Insurance is another practical issue.
+It’s become nearly impossible for a U.S. citizen living overseas to obtain an ordinary life insurance policy.
+Just like some banks, some insurers don’t want American clients.

 More Expatriation Reasons